Multi-Robot Pickup and Delivery via Distributed Resource Allocation: Introduction

 \subsection{Contributions}

 The contributions of the present paper are as follows.
 We formalize the Multi-vehicle Pickup-and-Delivery Vehicle Routing Problem as a large-scale distributed optimization problem with local and coupling constraints.
-Then, we propose a distributed algorithm for the fast computation of a feasible solution to the problem.
-The algorithm is based on a distributed resource allocation approach and requires only local computation and communication among neighboring robots (i.e. no external coordination among the units is needed).
-The proposed algorithm has excellent scalability properties by virtue of the amount of computation performed by each robot being independent of the network size.
+The considered formulation of the Pickup-and-delivery problem is general and encompasses scenarios where each robot can only perform a subset of the tasks.
+We propose a distributed algorithm for the fast computation of a feasible solution to the problem.
+The algorithm is based on a distributed resource allocation approach and requires only local computation and communication among neighboring robots with no external coordination.
+The proposed algorithm is scalable in the sense that the amount of computation performed by each robot is independent of the network size.
 Moreover, robots do not exchange private information with each other such as vehicle capacity or the computed routes.
 We formally prove finite-time feasibility of the solution computed by the algorithm and we provide guidelines for practical implementation.
 We first provide numerical computations on a ROS~2 set-up in which the \ac{PDVRP} is solved with our algorithm and the dynamics of the vehicles is realistically simulated through Gazebo.
 Although the problem is $\mathcal{NP}$-hard, the simulations highlight that our distributed algorithm is able to compute ``good-quality'' solutions within a few (fixed) iterations.
-Then, we show results of real experiments performed on the ROS~2 testbed with Turtlebot3 ground robots and Crazyflie2 aerial robots.
-The paper is organized as follows.
-In Section~\ref{sec:setup}, the problem statement together with the needed notation and preliminaries is provided.
-The distributed algorithm is provided in Section~\ref{sec:distributed_algorithm}, while Section~\ref{sec:analysis} encloses the theoretical analysis.
-We describe the Gazebo simulations in Section~\ref{sec:simulations} and, finally, we provide the experimental results in Section~\ref{sec:experiments}.
+Then, we show results of real experiments performed on the ROS~2 testbed with TurtleBot3 ground robots and Crazyflie2 aerial robots.
+We now highlight the main differences with other related approaches.
+In~\cite{talebpour2019adaptive,buckman2019partial}, authors consider vehicle routing problems with upper-bounds in the number of tasks a robot can serve.
+Dynamic variations of these set-up are considered in~\cite{pavone2009stochastic,pavone2010adaptive,bullo2011dynamic}.
+Our approach instead takes into account more general capacity constraints.
+Moreover, we consider precedence constraints among tasks.
+Authors in~\cite{farinelli2020decentralized} propose a scheme for pickup-and-delivery problems in which vehicles execute the steps of the algorithm once at a time and communicate according to a ring graph with a shared token.
+In our protocol instead agents can perform the optimization steps concurrently, can communicate according to general connected graphs and do not need a shared memory.
+Authors in~\cite{abbatecola2018distributed,saleh2012mechanism} consider the set-up in which vehicles start their mission from different depots, pick-up resources at given locations and then come back to their initial depot.
+In our set-up instead vehicles have to pick-up resources and deliver them to other stations before going to final depots.